raythompsonwebdev/manneringmusicmvc.com/README.md

 8. Give an explanation for your six chosen web features.

 ## Task B:
-You are required to implement the website you have previously designed.1.
-Use a suitable background image on all web pages editing, where appropriate, using graphics editing software.
+You are required to implement the website you have previously designed.

+1. Use a suitable background image on all web pages editing, where appropriate, using graphics editing software.
 Save it in an appropriate file format.
 2. Locate and edit as required suitable graphic images to be used on all the pages.
 3. Produce the components of the dynamic navigation bar as in the minimum specification.
 4. Create a root folder for your site using an appropriate name.
 Within this folder, create an image folder and any other folders that might be required to help organise the file structure of your site.